How to Build a Greenhouse

 Before you start, check your zoning laws and regulations and ask local officials if you need a building permit.
 Be safe and have a friend help you assemble your greenhouse.
 Many steps will require assistance lifting and holding parts steady.

 If you have big greenhouse plans, but don't have the ability to lay a foundation, a portable greenhouse can offer the same benefits to your garden plants.
-Being able to move the greenhouse around can also help with shifting crops as the season changes.
-Use it to extend the growth of summer vegetables and flowers.
-If they don't show signs of pests or diseases, add them to your compost pile when they're finished.
+Being able to move the greenhouse around can also help with shifting crops as the seasons change.
+Use the greenhouse to extend the growth of summer vegetables and flowers at the end of a season.
+If the plants don't show signs of pests or diseases, add them to the compost pile when they're finished.

-Steps 1 and 2 of this guide, which is an overview of the building process, apply to both a DIY greenhouse and a greenhouse kit.
+This guide is an overview of the building process, and steps 1 and 2 apply whether you’re using a greenhouse kit or building a DIY greenhouse.
 To build a DIY greenhouse, see steps 3 through 10.

 For an overview of building a greenhouse from a kit, see step 11 and follow the manufacturer's instructions for your particular model.
 If you need advice on how to build a greenhouse, talk to a building materials associate at The Home Depot.